 The diversity of the microbiome has profound implications for metabolic health.
-The micro-organisms that we host in our gastrointestinal tract maintain our gut integrity, break down complex carbohydrates to improve energy extraction from food, produce vitamins and minerals, aid in digestion and absorption, ferment dietary fibers and protect us against pathogens.
-Maintaining a delicate balance in the diversity of the host-microbiome relationship is crucial for disease prevention and healthy aging.
+The micro-organisms we host in our gastrointestinal tract maintain gut integrity, break down complex carbohydrates to improve energy extraction from food, produce vitamins and minerals, aid in digestion and absorption, ferment dietary fibres and protect us against pathogens.
+Maintaining a delicate balance in the diversity of the host-microbiome relationship is crucial for disease prevention and healthy ageing.

 Studies on the microbiome are emerging as a new and exciting frontier of science.
 However, how the microbiome interacts with the endocrine system to modulate metabolic health is still one of the less explored avenues in microbiome research.
 This blog aims to shed light on the intertwined roles of gut microbiota and estrogen on metabolic health for women as they transition into menopause.